 What is legal practice management software?

-Legal practice management software is a complete firm management system that helps law firms manage day-to-day workflows and business operations within their legal practice.
-Law practice management software allows firms to manage cases, contacts, calendars, documents, time entries, billing, payments, accounting, and more.
+Legal practice management software is a complete system that helps law firms manage day-to-day workflows and business operations within their law practice.
+This type of law firm software helps manage a law firm’s cases, contacts, calendars documents, tasks, time tracking, billing, payments, accounting, and more.